- You used to have no issue connecting to devices via Bluetooth. Things have though changed.

 - Restart your computer.

 If the Airplane mode is turned on, you won’t be able to use Bluetooth devices.
-So, let’s check if this mode is on:
+So, let’s check if this mode is on, as described above.

 - Go to Search, type regedit, and open Registry Editor